 Cost of setting up a recycling plant:

 Renting or owning of place depending on size varies from place to place which one can calculate.
 The better option in starting is to rent a place or use an existing place owned by you as it will reduce investment.
-Waste paper collection doesn’t costs much.
+The waste paper collection doesn’t costs much.
 Nearly 4-5 rupee is spent to buy 1kg of waste paper.
-Purchasing equipment is costly which should best be rented on monthly basis which is easily available if you have contacts.
+Purchasing equipment is costly which should best be rented on a monthly basis which is easily available if you have contacts.

-Recycling machine is a costly thing to own which should best be owned.
+Recycling machines is a costly thing to own which should best be owned.
 Start with a small machine that costs around 3-5 lakhs while the medium costs at Rs 5-10 lakhs and the large one costs Rs 10-35 lakhs.

 Hiring expert technicians and labor will cost you Rs 30-40 thousand per month.
 You can add electric charges, water charges, transportation, and other expense as well.
 A total of at least Rs 10 lakhs is required for the first time in setting up your business.
 Later you have to spend at least 1-1.5 lakhs per month.